LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 then half-wave rectified and filtered with a 160 Hz low-pass fourth-order Butterworth filter to extract the amplitude envelope.
 The resulting envelopes were used to modulate corresponding noise bands (created from white noise filtered with the same filterbank used to extract the speech bands).
-The resulting modulated noise bands were summed and presented diotically at 65 dB SPL.
+These modulated noise bands were then summed, and presented diotically at 65 dB SPL.
 As in Experiment 1, a simultaneous white-noise masker was also presented (see Section \ref{sec-meth-proc}).